 Harvest Days at VanDusen Garden

-VanDusen Garden celebrated the fall season in 2022 with Harvest Days and it did so again in 2023.
+VanDusen Garden has celebrated the fall season the last few years with Harvest Days.

 In years prior to the pandemic, late October was usually when Glow in the Garden took place at night.
 During that event the place was full of Jack-o-lanterns and Halloween-themed illuminations.
-Instead of Glow Garden at night in 2022, VanDusen Garden hosted Harvest Days which featured family-friendly things to see and do during the day.
+Instead of Glow Garden at night in 2022, VanDusen Garden began its new Harvest Days event which features family-friendly things to see and do during the day.

 VanDusen Gardens in Fall Video

-To give you an idea of what VanDusen Botanical Garden looks like in autumn, check out the following video.
-It was filmed in mid-October in 2023.
-In the video you’ll see scenes from around the Winter Walk and Autumn Stroll, as well as scenes around Livingstone Lake an other areas in the in the north and northeast part of the garden.
+Check out the following video for an idea of what VanDusen Botanical Garden looks like in autumn.
+The video was filmed in mid-October, 2023.
+You’ll see scenes from around the Winter Walk and Autumn Stroll, as well as scenes around Livingstone Lake an other areas in the in the north and northeast part of the garden.

 (Music in this video is Upbeat Scandinavian Sunbathers by 22842325 from Pixabay.)